MetaMask/metamask-extension/README.md

 ### Running E2E Tests

-Our e2e test suite can be run on either Firefox or Chrome.

-1. **required** `yarn build:test` to create a test build.
-2. run tests, targeting the browser:
+Our e2e test suite ensures the MetaMask extension functions correctly across both Firefox and Chrome browsers.
+Here's how to get started with e2e testing:

+#### Preparing a Test Build

+Before running e2e tests, you'll need a test build.
+You have two options:

+1. Use `yarn download-builds:test` to quickly download and unzip test builds for Chrome and Firefox into the `./dist/` folder.
+2. Create a Custom Test Build: For testing against different build types, use `yarn build:test`.
+This command allows you to generate test builds for various types, including:
+    - `build:test` for main build
+    - `build:test:flask` for flask build
+    - `build:test:mmi` for mmi build
+    - `build:test:mv3` for mv3 build

+#### Running Tests
+Once you have your test build ready, choose the browser for your e2e tests:
-- Firefox e2e tests can be run with `yarn test:e2e:firefox`.
+- For Firefox, run `yarn test:e2e:firefox`.
-- Chrome e2e tests can be run with `yarn test:e2e:chrome`.
-The `chromedriver` package major version must match the major version of your local Chrome installation.
-If they don't match, update whichever is behind before running Chrome e2e tests.
+- For Chrome, run `yarn test:e2e:chrome`.

-These test scripts all support additional options, which might be helpful for debugging.
-Run the script with the flag `--help` to see all options.
+These scripts support additional options for debugging.
+Use `--help`to see all available options.

 #### Running a single e2e test